Teach North Korean Refugees

 Donations to this project can be made anonymously and the amount you give won't be posted online, so a monthly donation can help us provide a safe space for refugees to study.

-Until August 15, South Korean Independence Day: If you donate 150,000 Korean Won or if you set up a fundraiser and raise 200,000 won, you will receive a copy of Sungju Lee’s book, “Every Falling Star.”
+Until August 15, South Korean Independence Day: If you donate 150,000 Korean Won ($132) or if you set up a fundraiser and raise 200,000 won (about $175), you will receive a copy of Sungju Lee’s book, “Every Falling Star.”
 He will sign it, and write a personal message of your choice in the book.
 We will also mail the book anywhere in the world.
 After making the donation, please email Dave Fry to let him know what message you want in the book, and where to mail the book.
 We will be shipping out books twice a month on, or around the 15th of the month, and on, or around the last day of the month.

 For any questions, please email Dave Fry, Assistant Director of TNKR: